seanhaydongriffin/autoit-cdp-udf/README.md

 ### How is this different from other automation tools

-The CDP UDF automates the browser directly through the browser's developer tools (DevTools) protocol.<br><br>
+The CDP UDF automates the browser directly through the browser's developer tools (DevTools) protocol.<br>
 <p align="left">
   <img src="images/approaches.png" width="400" alt="approaches">
 </p>